Simple convective accretion flows (SCAFs): Explaining the $\approx-1$ density scaling of hot accretion flows around compact accretors: A theory for SCAFs

 As demonstrated in our toy problem and many previous simulations, SCAFs show the following characteristic radial scalings of density and accretion rate,

 In this subsection we discuss how the radial momentum balance of the flow sets these scalings.

-To summarize, our argument is that in a flow with strong turbulence, $\alpha_\rho+1$ is comparable to the ratio between mean and typical acceleration in the flow; this ratio is then approximately zero because the turbulence, with zero net mass flux, exhibits approximate up-down symmetry.
-Below we present this argument in detail.
+To summarize, our argument is that in a flow with strong turbulence, $\alpha_\rho+1$ is comparable to the ratio between mean and typical acceleration in the flow; this ratio is then approximately zero because the turbulence, with zero net mass flux, exhibits approximate up-down symmetry.\footnote{ Here ``up'' and ``down'' are defined with respect to the direction of gravity (up/down refers to radially outward/inward).
+This notation follows the literature of convective flows in stars, which bares some resemblance to the turbulent spherical flow in our problem. } Below we present this argument in detail.

 Consider the radial component of the momentum equation,

 Here $\bb v_\perp$ is the tangential ($\theta,\phi$) component of velocity.
 The latter terms in Eq. \eqref{eq:momentum_balance} correspond to the average radial acceleration (including centrifugal acceleration),